Wayne Perryman

-Wayne Perryman is an American clergyman who has served as Minister in Charge of Church Administration for Mt.
+Wayne Perryman (born 1945) is an African-American clergyman who has served as Minister in Charge of Church Administration for Mt.
 Calvary Christian Center Church of God in Christ in Mercer Island, Washington.
 He also heads his own consulting firm specializing in conducting fact-finding investigations on behalf of inner city plaintiffs who are unsuccessful in obtaining representation through law firms and community agencies.

 Career

 In 1998 Perryman led a protest against police department profiling in Washington.
-Perryman had frequently been stopped in his Mercer Island hometown by police claiming his being there was suspicious.
+The African-American Perryman had frequently been stopped in his Mercer Island hometown by police claiming his being there was suspicious.

-In 2005 Perryman brought suit against the Democratic Party in the United States District Court in Seattle Case No. CV04-2442 for what he called its history of racism including their support of Jim Crow laws, slavery, and Black Codes.
+In 2005 Perryman brought suit against the Democratic Party in the United States District Court in Seattle Case No. CV04-2442 for what he called its history of racism including their historical support of Jim Crow laws, slavery, and Black Codes.
 Perryman appealed the Court's ruling, but he lacked standing to bring the case to the US Supreme Court.

 In 2009 Perryman endorsed Elizabeth Scott for Washington state representative, position 2, 21st Legislative District.

 In 2011, Perry filed a lawsuit against the Democratic Party, stating that the Democrats' historical support for racist policies such as race-based slavery and Jim Crow segregationism caused both psychological and physical damage to African Americans.